Massey: Maybe you can ask for a recess while the defense runs around in a panic.

 - Averted in Justified: Raylan finds a witness to one of Boyd's crimes (who had previously refused to give evidence) and intimidates him into testifying, but stops cold when the witness asks for a picture so he knows who he's supposed to implicate.
 Turns out he didn't give a vague description because he was scared; he genuinely didn't get a good look.
 When he offers to commit perjury to help Raylan put Boyd back in jail, Raylan immediately turns him down.

-- This was used and then averted in an episode of Law & Order: SVU called "Repression."
-An 18 year old girl recovered memories of her father molesting her when she was young and planted images of child pornography in her youngest sister's room, in the hopes that it would be enough to get him in prison.
-However, the investigation later learns that the memory that was recovered wasn't a real memory, that her father never molested her or her two sisters.
+- This was used in an episode of Law & Order: Special Victims Unit called "Repression."
+An 18-year-old girl recovered memories of her father molesting her when she was young and planted images of child pornography in her youngest sister's room, in the hopes that it would be enough to get him in prison.
+Subverted when the investigation later learns that the memory that was recovered wasn't a real memory, that her father never molested her or her two sisters.
 The typical SVU sadness kicks in because this was learned after her younger sister killed their father.